HowAboutACupOfTea/Who_watches_the_watchmen/README.md

-This library uses explorative testing on the website "https://files.perry.fyi/hero" for educational purposes.
-If the link doesn't work reference the website "https://angular.io/tutorial/tour-of-heroes".
+This library uses exploratory testing on the website "https://files.perry.fyi/hero" for educational purposes.
+If the link doesn't work visit the website "https://angular.io/tutorial/tour-of-heroes" for more information about the tested website.